neelsinha26/RiceBowlMaker-/README.md

 # RiceBowlMaker
 We want to build RiceBowl objects, but its construction is complex because of the many parameters needed.
 To aid the user we introduce Builder class. takes the minimum parameters to build Builder object in its constructor.
 After that additional configuration for the RiceBowl object can be done using the fluent Builder interface.
 When configuration is ready the build method is called to receive the final RiceBowl Object is created.

+This application is built using builder  design pattern.The Builder design pattern is a creational design pattern, designed to provide a flexible design solution to various object creation problems in Object-Oriented software.
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation.(Wikipedia